abbychau/logo2png-go/README.md

 # Logo2PNG

-This is a simple Python script that converts logo(UCBLogo / Berkeley Logo) files to PNG images.
+This is a program that converts logo(UCBLogo / Berkeley Logo) files to PNG images.

 ## Usage